DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/ERA5/README.md

 - arco-era5: Complete dataset offered by Google via cloud storage.
 Currently not maintained, for testing purposes
 - era5: official AQUA ClimateDT ERA5 compact repo. it includes monthly data from 1940 to 2024 of a subselection of variables.

-For monthly data the dafault format is zarr.
-A `monthly-netcdf` netcdf source is available.
+For monthly data the dafault format is netcdf.
+A `monthly-zarr` zarr source is also available, which may be considerably faster for some applications.

 ## How to update